ajaymatharoo/toronto-bids/scrapers/README.md

 # Get more familiar with the Data Sources
-* SAP Ariba
+#### SAP Ariba
-  * Short Description: Who manages it, when is the data wiped of, etc.
+ * Short Description: Who manages it, what kind of data is there, when is the data wiped of, etc.
  * How to access it?
    1. Step 1: Visit xx.com
    2. Step 2: XYZ
-* Open Data Portal
+#### Open Data Portal
- * Short Description: Who manages it, when is the data wiped of, etc.
+ * Short Description: Who manages it, what kind of data is there, when is the data wiped of, etc.
  * How to access it?
    1. Step 1: Visit xx.com
    2. Step 2: XYZ

 # Scrapers